-That’s great, because since the start of 2018, users have been able to add a 30-second video about their business to their GMB listing.
-This’ll appear in the overview tab of the dashboard, and is a great way to add some personal, creative flair to your listing.
+This means that you should take advantage of the video upload feature on Google My Business.
+This will appear in the "Overview" tab of the Google My Business dashboard, and is a great way to add some personal, creative flair to your listing.

 Upload a video via the “Photos” section of your dashboard:

 Just imagine how powerful a video tour could be for an event space, or an entertainment complex.